Mexicans Are Now New York City's Fastest Growing Ethnic Group

 Using information from the 2000 U.S. Census of Population, the study finds that the average per-capita income of the Mexican population is among the lowest in New York City.
 The mean household income per-capita of Mexican New Yorkers is $10,231, or less than half the prevailing average of $22,402 for all New Yorkers in 1999.
-Close to one-third of Mexicans lived in households that were below the poverty line in 2000, more than double the poverty rate in the city overall.
+Close to one-third of Mexicans lived in households that were under the poverty line in 2000, more than double the poverty rate in the city overall.

 The report also reveals a troubling link between low income and educational attainment.
-The report shows that the average educational completion of Mexicans in New York is approximately nine years of schooling, compared to 13 years for New Yorkers overall.
+The report shows that the average educational completion of Mexicans in New York is approximately nine years of schooling, compared to thirteen years for New Yorkers overall.
 In addition, Mexican teenagers have the lowest high school retention rates in New York.

 Mexicans had the highest rate of population growth of all the major racial and ethnic groups in New York City in the 1990s.
 The number of Mexican New Yorkers counted by the U.S. Census more than tripled, from 61,772 in 1990 to 186,872 in 2000.
-But the Census data likely reflects a substantial undercount of the total number of Mexicans living in New York.
+But the Census data likely reflect a substantial undercount of the total number of Mexicans living in New York.
 More inclusive estimates place this population in the range of 275,000 to 300,000.

 The median age of the Mexican population in New York City is 24.3 years, compared to 34.4 years for the city overall.
 Mexican New Yorkers also have very low levels of schooling by U.S. standards: close to 60 percent of the population aged 25 years or older had not completed high school in 2000.
 By comparison, less than 30 percent of the overall New York City population had less than a high school education.

 The highly unskilled employment niches where many Mexican laborers thrive are also low-earnings sectors.
-For some workers, labor market discrimination is another force to contend with, particularly among undocumented immigrants, who frequently suffer from exploitation in underground labor markets.
+For some workers, labor market discrimination is another force to contend with, particularly among undocumented migrants, who frequently suffer from exploitation in underground labor markets.
 As a result, the average earnings of Mexican men and women are sharply lower than those of the rest of the New York workforce.

 Although the income per-capita of Mexicans is extremely low by New York City standards, the income that Mexican immigrants receive often represents an enormous leap compared to the situation they would have faced in Mexico.
 Average household income per person in the state of Puebla in Mexico is about 40 percent of that for the average Mexican household in New York.
 And in the rural communities of Puebla, where many Mexican New Yorkers originate, the average income per capita often lies below $1,000 per year, which is a small fraction of the average annual income per-capita in New York.

 But Rivera-Batiz emphasizes that the comparison of the social and economic situation of Mexican New Yorkers with that of other groups in the city is still highly relevant.